PROGRAM GUIDE

 The best things in the world are free (like snapping the perfect photo in front of the blue walls of Chefchaouen).
 Still, a little spending money can go a long way while you're abroad:

-• Mo' money, less problems: Budget $40 to $60 per day for pocket money.
-This will cover lunch each day, three dinners, souvenirs, and additional activities.
+• Spending money: Budget $40 to $60 per day for pocket money.
+This will cover lunch each day, two dinners, souvenirs, and additional activities.
 If you’re an especially avid souvenir hunter, you’ll want to give yourself more wiggle room—financially and in your suitcase.

 • Currency: Euro (Spain) and Dirham (Morocco).
-You can order some Euro before you leave, but we recommend withdrawing cash from an ATM when you arrive in Spain.
+We don’t recommend traveling with large sums of cash.
+At the start of your program, we recommend bringing the equivalent of $60 in the currency of the initial destination.
+After that, ATMs are the most convenient way to withdraw cash since they accept a wide variety of bank and credit cards.
 The Dirham is a closed currency, meaning you can only exchange USD to Dirham once you arrive in Morocco.
 You can exchange money conveniently at local Moroccan banks or at most hotels; your Field Director will be sure to save time for this upon arrival in Morocco.
 The exchange rate is typically fixed so you won't pay high commissions on the exchange.

 Imagine it: you’ve finally arrived.
 It’s been a few hours since you left home, but your feet are firmly planted on the ground again.
 Today’s challenge?
 Fight off jetlag and make the most of the day.